-What is your favourite Irish railway station or location and why?: Adelaide on the Great Northern mainline in Belfast – mainly due to childhood memories of the station, the trains passing through, and the adjacent steam locomotive shed.
+What is your favourite Irish railway station or location and why?
+Adelaide on the GN mainline – mainly due to childhood memories of the station, the trains passing through, and the adjacent steam locomotive shed.
 It was always an interesting place to be.

 What area of railways interests you the most?

 Trains and railway operations, with a special passion for steam locomotive performance.
 I have travelled the world with my stopwatch and recorded steam loco performance on five continents.
 I am also very interested in the services that railways provide to their customers, and the difference that they make to social and economic life.

 If you could take a journey on any railway in the world, which would it be?
 Or describe it if you’ve already done it!

 My dream would have been to have travelled behind “Mallard” at 126mph.
 For the future, my list includes riding Japan’s Shinkansen trains and a tour of China’s high speed network.
 And I never tire of the splendidly engineered GN mainline between Belfast and Dublin.

 Do you have any other hobbies or interests?